Lesson 4: Searching for Patents

 State-of-the-art/landscape

 State-of-the-art and landscape searches can help you understand a specific technology or market.
 These searches combine patent searching on a broad area of technology with accompanying searches of trade and scholarly journals, as well as industry and market research.
 Goals of these searches include gaining insight into the developed and as-yet-undeveloped technology in an industry, and identifying competition and market peers.
-Some alternately use the term “state-of-the-art searching” to refer to an exhaustive patentability search that incorporates non-patent literature (see above).
+Some also use the term “state-of-the-art searching” to refer to an exhaustive patentability search that incorporates non-patent literature (see above).

 4.2 Patent Searching Strategies